jsmolka/egg-player/readme.md

   - use [cstdarg](https://en.wikipedia.org/wiki/Stdarg.h#.3Cvarargs.h.3E) to process arguments
   - use a static variable which holds the value of `Config::App::log`
 - reactive cache / library
-  - store file size in cache
-  - update audio if size changed
   - use QFileSystemWatcher
   - update library / cache accordingly
-- cache
-  - member query
-  - functions for transaction and commit (maybe use while loading audios, not covers)
-  - reload function for database
 - expand thread pool
   - remove threads once finished
   - add function to abort all